The Aged Care Quality and Safety Commission Glossary can also be accessed in the following format:

 Rules – The Aged Care Quality and Safety Commission Rules 2018.

-Sanction or sanctions in place - A penalty imposed by the Commission on operators of aged care services in cases of serious non-compliance with their responsibilities.
+Sanction or sanctions in place – A sanction is imposed by the Commission on a provider of aged care services for non-compliance with its aged care responsibilities.
 The decision to impose sanctions includes consideration of issues such as:

 - whether non-compliance is minor or serious

-- whether it threatens the health, welfare or interests of the consumer.
+- whether it threatens or would threaten the health, welfare or interests of the consumer(s)